CodeLikeAGirl18/compSys-e2019-pub/tools/macos.md

-# OS X tools -- Roll Your Own Toolchain
+# macOS tools -- Roll Your Own Toolchain

 ## Homebrew
 Homebrew is a package manager (similar to apt on Linux) that contain ports of many Linux programs.
-(When you get a new Mac, this should be the first program to install, as it is the most useful.)
+When you get a new Mac, this should be the first program to install, as it is the most useful.

 Install Homebrew ([http://brew.sh/](http://brew.sh/))

 ## GCC
-As standard OS X is setup for using Clang and has even linked `gcc` to run `clang`.
+As standard macOS is setup for using Clang and has even linked `gcc` to run `clang`.
 We recommend changing it to gcc.
 The easiest way is the following:

 type